configcat/docs/website/docs/advanced/team-management/saml/identity-providers/auth0.md

   <img class="saml-tutorial-img" src="/static/assets/saml/auth0/login.png" />

-- You should be redirected back to ConfigCat signed in with your company account.
+- You should be redirected to ConfigCat signed in with your company account.

 ### 5. Next Steps